When I try to load LabVIEW I'm seeing one or more of the following issues. How can I resolve them?

 If, while the software is attempting to load, you see the splash screen for product activation appear, something may have gone wrong with your activation.
 Try the steps below to correct your activation status.

-Firewall blocking a portIf when you launch LabVIEW nothing happens; the firewall might be blocking a port that LabVIEW or Volume License Manager needs to communicate over.
+Firewall blocking a portIf nothing happens when you launch LabVIEW; the firewall might be blocking a port that LabVIEW or Volume License Manager needs to communicate over.
 Follow the next steps to enable dropped packets logging and check what connections are being blocked by your firewall:

 You might not have enough permissions to allow the port.
 In that case, please work with your IT department to allow it.